 For the year ending December 2015, the Group posted a net income after tax of P1.37 billion vis-à-vis P1.96 billion in 2014.
-The decline of of 30% is attributable to losses incurred by ARCC, an associate of EEI Group, in two of its projects, the Naptha and Aromatics (Saipem) and the Petro-Rabigh II Mitsubishi Hitachi Power Systems, Ltd. The 49% share of EEI in the net loss amounted to P673.7 million as compared to the reported share in net earnings of P442.1 million in 2014.
+The decline of 30% is attributable to losses incurred by ARCC, an associate of

+EEI Group, in two of its projects, the Naptha and Aromatics (Saipem) and the Petro-Rabigh II Mitsubishi Hitachi Power Systems, Ltd. The share of EEI in the net loss amounted to P0.84 billion, which is equivalent to 49% of its share in ARCC, as compared to the reported share in net earnings of P0.44 billion in 2014.

 Total revenues increased by 18%, from P24.72 billion to P29.10 billion.
-Sales of services improved by 11%.
-This is due to increase in EEI's on-going domestic projects.
-Increase in sale of goods significantly increased by 46%.
-This is primarily attributable to higher number of sales of vehicles against last year.
-Revenues from schools went up by 8%, from P2.08 billion to P2.25 billion.
+Sales of services improved by 11%, due to increase in EEI's on-going domestic projects.
+Increase in sale of goods of 46% is primarily attributable to higher number of sales of vehicles against last year.
+Revenues from schools went up by 8%, from P2.08 billion to P2.24 billion.
 This is a combined result of increase in number of students with slight increase in tuition fees.
-Interest and discounts slightly increase by 1%, representing interest earnings of Zamboanga Industrial Financing Corp.
-(ZIFC).
-Income from dividends went up from P0.035 billion to P0.051 billion.
+Interest and discounts slightly increased by 1%, representing interest earnings of Zamboanga Industrial Financing Corporation (ZIFC).
+Income from dividends went up from P0.04 billion to P0.05 billion.